sagi21805/LearnixOS-Book/src/ch01-02-booting-our-binary.md

 The last thing BIOS does before handing to us the control over the computer, is to load one sector (512 bytes) form the boot device (can be hard-disk, cd-rom, floppy-disk etc) to memory address `0x7c00` if the sector is considered `valid`, which means that it has the `BIOS Boot Signature` at the end of it, which is the byte sequence `0x55` followed by `0xAA` in offset bytes 510 and 511 respectively.

-At this time for backward compatibility reasons, the computer starts at a reduced instruction set, at a 16bit mode called [_real mode_](https://en.wikipedia.org/wiki/Real_mode) which provides direct access to the BIOS interface, and access to all I/O or peripheral device.
+At this time for backward compatibility reasons, the computer starts at a reduced instruction set, at a 16bit mode called [_real mode_](https://en.wikipedia.org/wiki/Real_mode) which provides direct access to the BIOS interface, and access to all of the I/O or peripheral devices.
 This mode lacks support for memory protection, multitasking, or code privileges, and has only 1Mib of address space.
 Because of these limitation we want to escape it as soon as possible, but that is a problem that we will solve later (Maybe add link to when this is done).

 ## Building Our Target

 With this information, we understand that we will need to build a target that will support 16bit real mode.
 Unfortunately, if we look at all of the available targets, we would see that there is no target that support this unique need, but, luckily, Rust allows us to create custom targets!

 As a clue, we can try and peak on the builtin targets, and check if there is something similar that we can borrow.
-For example, my target, which is the x86_64-unknown-linux-gnu looks like this:
+For example, my target, which is the `x86_64-unknown-linux-gnu` looks like this:
 ```json,icon=@https://www.svgrepo.com/show/373712/json.svg
 {
   "arch": "x86_64",